Paul Barras

-Paul François Jean Nicolas, Vicomte de Barras (/fr/; 30 June 1755 – 29 January 1829), commonly known as Paul Barras, was a French politician of the French Revolution, and the main executive leader of the Directory regime of 1795–1799.
+Paul François Jean Nicolas, Vicomte de Barras (/ˈbæræs/ BA-rass, /fr/; 30 June 1755 – 29 January 1829), commonly known as Paul Barras, was a French politician of the French Revolution, and the main executive leader of the Directory regime of 1795–1799.

 Early life

 Descended from a noble family of Provence, he was born at Fox-Amphoux, in today's Var département.
 At the age of sixteen, he entered the regiment of Languedoc as a "gentleman cadet".
 In 1776, he embarked for French India.

 Shipwrecked on his voyage, he still managed to reach Pondicherry in time to contribute to the defence of that city during the Second Anglo-Mysore War.
 Besieged by British forces, the city surrendered on 18 October 1778; after the French garrison was released, Barras returned to France.

 He took part in a second expedition to the region in 1782/83, serving in the fleet of the renowned Admiral Pierre André de Suffren.
 Afterwards, he spent several years back home in France at leisure in relative obscurity.

 National Convention

 At the outbreak of the Revolution in 1789, he advocated the democratic cause, and became one of the administrators of the Var.
 In June 1792 he took his seat in the high national court at Orléans.
 Later in that year, on the outbreak of the French Revolutionary Wars, Barras became commissioner to the French Army, which was facing the forces of Sardinia in the Italian Peninsula, and entered the National Convention as a deputy for the Var.

 In January 1793, he voted with the majority for the execution of Louis XVI.
 However, he was mostly absent from Paris on missions to the regions of the south-east of France.
-During this period, he made the acquaintance of Napoleon Bonaparte at the Siege of Toulon (his later clash with Napoleon made him downplay the latter's abilities as a soldier: he noted in his Memoirs that the siege had been carried out by 30,000 men against a minor royalist defending force, whereas the real number was 12,000; he also sought to minimize the share taken by Bonaparte in the capture of the city).
+During this period, he made the acquaintance of Napoleon Bonaparte at the Siege of Toulon.

+His later clash with Napoleon made him downplay the latter's abilities as a soldier: he noted in his Memoirs that the siege had been carried out by 30,000 men against a minor royalist defending force, whereas the real number was 12,000; he also sought to minimize the share taken by Bonaparte in the capture of the city).
 When Barras became Director, he gave Napoleon position of general in the battalion of Italians.